-One of our roles is to conserve the historic properties in our care, which include both prehistoric and historic monuments, as well as associated collections representing around 5,000 years of Scotland’s past.
+One of our roles is to conserve the historic places in our care, which include both prehistoric and historic monuments, as well as associated collections.

-We usually do not permit anything which has the potential to affect the historic fabric or archaeology of a historic place including naked flames and marquees or temporary structures.
+We never permit anything which has the potential to affect the historic fabric or archaeology of a historic place.

-A large number of Properties in Care are also scheduled monuments which means they would require additional consent for some event activities.
+A large number of places we care for are scheduled monuments which means they would require additional consent for some event activities.

 If you have a particular historic site in mind, you can identify whether it is a scheduled monument by searching our Historic Environment Portal.

 Filming or photography that is part of your proposed event will also require permission:

 Some PICs have different application processes for events, including community events:

 Phone: 01456 450551

 Due to the nature of these sites, such as the volume of visitors, we recommend you contact them directly for information on how to apply for permission to hold an event.